-Chemistry, Biology and Algebra are required prerequisite courses.
-Applicants who receive transfer credit for Anatomy & Physiology I and Microbiology may be considered for a waiver of the Chemistry and/or Biology requirement.
-All requirements for waiver of prerequisites must be met prior to the fall semester regardless of planned fall or spring enrollment.
-Science and math prerequisites must have been taken within five years of desired enrollment.
+- Chemistry, Biology and Algebra are required prerequisite courses.
+Applicants who receive transfer credit for Anatomy & Physiology I (4cr) or Anatomy and Physiology II (4cr) and Microbiology (4 cr) may be considered for a waiver of the Chemistry and/or Biology requirement.

 Prior to enrollment the following must be complete

 The applicant will be enrolled contingent upon a satisfactory health assessment and screening.

 Proof of successful completion of a course is required before a student begins any clinical experience and this certification must remain valid throughout enrollment.
 American Heart Association or American Red Cross (or a comparable provider) Healthcare Provider courses are acceptable and must include adult, child and infant resuscitation techniques.

 A non-refundable fee of $100.00 is required to secure a place in the class, and will be applied to the first semester of enrollment.

 All students must be able to lift/move patients with assistance, push/pull 50 pound equipment with rollers, and lift/move 25 pounds from floor to table.
 Students must be able to perform moderately difficult manual manipulations requiring hand-eye coordination such as in the use of computers and complex equipment.
 Mobility requirements may include the ability to sit and stand for prolonged periods of time, in addition to being able to walk for a reasonable length of time and distance.
 Students must be able to read, articulate and comprehend the English language.

 CRIMINAL BACKGROUND CHECK